texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Texas?

 In Texas, traffic violations and infractions are offenses that occur in the operation of vehicles on the highway.
-There exist two broad categories of traffic offenses.
-Traffic violations are more severe than traffic infractions, and violations range from misdemeanors to felonies.
+Traffic violations are generally more severe than traffic infractions, and violations range from misdemeanors to felonies.

 What Are Felony Traffic Violations In Texas?

-Felony traffic violations are driving offenses that are punishable by imprisonment either in the state jail or prison.
-These violations are by law the most severe kind of violations with the minimum penalty being 180 days in the state jail.
+Felony traffic violations are driving offenses that are punishable by imprisonment, either in the state jail or prison.
+These violations are considered the most severe, with a minimum penalty of 180 days in state jail.

-Some traffic violations like driving while intoxicated with a child passenger is a felony on the first offense under Texas law.
+Some traffic violations, like driving while intoxicated with a child passenger, are a felony on the first offense under Texas law.
 However, other traffic violations require repeated convictions to become felonies.
-The degree of the violation can also make the offense a felony.
+The seriousness of the violation can also determine if it is considered a felony offense.

-Where the violation results in serious harm or death of an individual, it can become a felony.
+Where the violation results in serious harm or death of an individual, it may become a felony.
 The State of Texas categorizes felonies into five different types having a range of punishments.

 • State Jail Felony: Between 180 days (six months) and two years in state jail, and may include a fine not surpassing $10,000.